 Addiction does not only cause harm to the physical organs, it also leads to a wide range of emotional and psychological instability.
 Therefore, intensive treatments/therapies are needed to help such individuals recover.
 All the treatments or routines the individual undergoes all this period is mostly classified as Rehabilitation.

 During rehabilitation, the patients (those who suffer from addiction) are usually "re-oriented" and supported in various ways.
-It also caters to different causes of the addiction (alcoholism, drugs, gambling, and co.)
+It also caters to different causes of addiction (alcoholism, drugs, gambling, and co.)

-So, whether it is for you or a loved one, rehab is the best and comfortable opportunity for easy recovery.
+So, whether it is for you or a loved one, rehab is the best and most comfortable opportunity for easy recovery.

 How long does rehab take?